top of page

 ALL EXTERIOR CHANGES REQUIRE AN ARCHITECTURAL FORM

-The Bill of Assurances allow 30 days for the committee to review requests.
+The Bill of Assurances allows 30 days for the committee to review requests.
 The committee strives to reply to all requests within a week.
 However, with the increase in the number and scope of the projects the time frame can be longer.
 Please submit your request in a timely manner.

 1. Side setbacks - Ten feet or 10% of lot width at the building line, whichever is greater, with the exception of Installments 84-67764, Plat B369; 84-63258 Plat B339; and S-2590-B, which have an 8 foot side setback.